irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_nwcrg_minutes.md

 #### 05- "Another FEC for QUIC Implementation"
-(Mihail Zverev, Ikerlan - remote) (10+5)
+(Mihail Zverev, Ikerlan - remote)

 Q (MJM): We do not know which QUIC+FEC is best.
 Merging the solutions may not be a good idea.
 When we started to work with Google, we were going to let operators use the coding solution they want.
 I do not think there is a way to efficiently merge the FEC solutions.

 Q (MJM): The fact that you are coding after the encryption, repair packets can be seen on the wire.
 How would you consider security issues?
-A: Dealt with QUIC - you may not see whether the packets are repared packets or not.
+A: Dealt with QUIC - you may not see whether the packets are repair packets or not.
 But we need to further look at that.

 Q (Nicolas Kuhn): You may want to consider RTT of 500 ms, 20 Mbps (download) and 5 Mbps (upload) for the SATCOM access.

 Q (Michael Welzl): Relationships between your solution and congestion control.
 You are not changing the congestion control within QUIC.
 Do you assume losses do not play a role?
 A: We report the losses.
-Q (Michael Welzl): Will have to check the details in the paper.
+Q (Michael): Will have to check the details in the paper.
 Q (Brandon Williams) The characteristics you want from the network and the need of the application may not be accessible with encrypted traffic.
 A We can see what packets are reliable or not.
 This implementation is embedded into QUIC, so we can see the priorities.
 Q (Brandon): Can you selectively apply FEC between different streams?